Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning

-Four environments (with progressive complexities) are developed from the Budyko--Sellers EBM (schematics in Figures~\ref{fig:methods-ebm-v01-dataflow}-\ref{fig:methods-ebm-v3-dataflow}, constraints in Table~\ref{tbl:ebm-parameter-ranges}).
+Four environments (with progressive complexities) are developed from the Budyko--Sellers EBM (schematics in Figures~\ref{fig:app-methods-ebm-v01-dataflow}-\ref{fig:app-methods-ebm-v3-dataflow}, constraints in Table~\ref{tbl:rce-ebm-parameter-ranges}).
 Each environment introduces additional spatial decomposition or coupling complexity, providing a hierarchy of testbeds that gradually resemble the the distributed nature of full GCMs, described below:

-\texttt{ebm-v0}:~Implemented using \texttt{climlab} and Gym, this baseline configuration uses a single agent that observes the full temperature profile and learns five global scalar parameters: \(A\) and \(B\) (OLR coefficients), \(\alpha_0\) and \(\alpha_2\) (albedo terms), and \(D\) (diffusive heat transport) applied uniformly across all latitudes.
+\texttt{ebm-v0}:~Implemented using \texttt{climlab} and Gym, this baseline configuration uses a single agent that observes the full temperature profile and learns {a state-dependent policy function to control} five global scalar parameters: \(A\) and \(B\) (OLR coefficients), \(\alpha_0\) and \(\alpha_2\) (albedo terms), and \(D\) (diffusive heat transport) applied uniformly across all latitudes.

 \texttt{ebm-v1}:~This variant extends \texttt{ebm-v0} by allowing \(A\) and \(B\) to vary with latitude.
-The agent now learns a 96-dimensional vector for each parameter, observing the full temperature profile, enabling spatially localised adjustments to radiative properties.
+The agent now learns {a state-dependent policy function to control} a 96-dimensional vector for each parameter, observing the full temperature profile, enabling spatially localised adjustments to radiative properties.

 \texttt{ebm-v2}:~In this FedRL configuration, the latitudinal domain is divided into non-overlapping regions, each governed by a distinct RL agent operating on its own \texttt{climlab} EBM instance.
-Each agent observes the full temperature profile but learns region-specific values of \(A\) and \(B\).
+Each agent observes the full temperature profile but learns {to control} region-specific values of \(A\) and \(B\).
 Local rewards are computed via MSE, and agents synchronise after every \(K\) episodes using FedRL (implemented in \texttt{flwr} with orchestration through SmartSim).
 This setup enables learning specific to conditions in local regimes while maintaining coordinated updates across regions.